GenericMappingTools/gmt/doc_modern/rst/source/GMT_Docs.rst

 The GMT programs :doc:`grdcontour` (for data given as 2-dimensional grids) and
 :doc:`contour` (for *x,y,z* tables) allow
-for contouring of data sets, while :doc:`psxy` and :doc:`plot3d` can plot lines based on *x,y*- and *x,y,z*-tables, respectively.
+for contouring of data sets, while :doc:`plot` and :doc:`plot3d` can plot lines based on *x,y*- and *x,y,z*-tables, respectively.
 In both cases it may be necessary to attach labels to these lines.
 Clever or optimal placements of labels is